fundekaustubh/fundekaustubh/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-#### My name is Kaustubh Funde (he / him) and I am a MERN stack developer with working knowledge of MySQL and PostgreSQL as well.
+#### My name is Kaustubh Funde and I am a MERN stack developer with working knowledge of MySQL and PostgreSQL as well.
 I enjoy working on backend as a whole.
 #### I am going to start my transition from Web 2.0 to Web 3.0 soon, mainly because cryptography itself is very stimulating for me and I hope to grow as a developer in this journey.
 [![My Skills](https://skillicons.dev/icons?i=c,cpp,java,python,html,css,js,nodejs,expressjs,react,mongodb,mysql,postgresql)](https://skillicons.dev)